 Whether one has to go as far as Greta Taubert describes in her book “Apocalypse Now” remains to be seen: Taubert tells how she got out for a year and thus prepared for a new form of society - away from the affluent society simple life forms and do-it-yourself, including food production from dumpsters and catching fish yourself.

-Much more should be the return to natural resources and sustainable management as a model for other areas of life.
-Because the conscious handling of our environment can also be transferred to dealing with ourselves and our work: Energy-efficient, sustainable working means saving resources, making your work more productive and better.
+Rather, one should take the return to natural resources and sustainable management as a model for other areas of life.
+Because the conscious handling of our environment can also be transferred to the way we deal with ourselves and our work: Energy-efficient, sustainable work means more resource-saving, more pleasant and - ultimately, working more productively and better.

 Sustainable living as an alternative

 Because even if such experiments are always exciting, I think getting out is not a sustainable model.
 Rather, we should use our technological knowledge to make our existing society more ecological.

 So, on one of my press trips to the Canary Island of Tenerife, I visited the bioclimatic settlement ITER and spent one night there - and I am concerned with the question: What does energy-efficient, CO2-neutral life actually mean?
 And could eco-houses be a model for the future?

 The emergence of the eco-settlement ITER

 1995, the Canary Research Institute for Technology and Renewable Energies (ITER) wrote an architectural contest for CO2 neutral houses, which were attended by 400 architects from 38 countries.
 The following editions were given for the houses: No larger than 120 square meters, maximum 3-4 bedroom and not more expensive than 1200 US dollars per square meter.